robmccardle/dotfiles/README.md

      ln -s ~/.dotfiles/.bash_profile ~/.bash_profile

+Create a symbolic link to the global gitignore from it's usual location with:

+     ln -s ~/.dotfiles/.gitignore_global ~/.gitignore_global

-Remember to either restart Terminal/iTerm or `source` to flush hese settings via:
+Remember to either restart Terminal/iTerm or `source` to flush your settings via:

     source ~/.bash_profile